thanhnguyennt/focusSW/README.md

 - **Interest Calculator:** Calculate simple interest based on principal, rate, and time.

-- **Stock Prediction:** Start a Streamlit app for stock prediction.
+- **Currency Converter:** Start a Currency converter app for any currency.

 ## Usage